supliu/laravel-query-monitor/README.md

 # Laravel Query Monitor

-Library to monitoring Queries in real-time using Laravel.
+A <a href="https://supliu.com.br">Supliu</a> Laravel Query Monitor is library to monitoring Queries in real-time using Laravel Artisan Command.

+Basically it opens a socket listening and displays (on terminal) the queries executed in your Laravel application.

 ## How to install